-Faculty: Professors Schaefer (chair), Aberle, Albrecht, Berres, Cook, Crenshaw, Gianola, Greaser, Khatib, Kirkpatrick, Parrish, Reed, Rosa, Thomas; Associate Professor Claus, Richards; Assistant Professors Cezar, Fadl, Radunz, Sindelar
+Faculty: Professors Schaefer (chair), Aberle, Albrecht, Claus, Cook, Crenshaw, Gianola, Khatib, Kirkpatrick, Parrish, Reed, Richards, Rosa, Thomas; Associate Professor Sindelar; Assistant Professors Berres, Fadl

 The department emphasizes in vivo and in vitro studies that probe relationships at a fundamental mechanistic level as well as addressing current practical issues in animal agriculture.
 Studies may often employ the use of livestock or laboratory animals, or both, as subjects.
 Development of an individual course of study is flexible in order to meet the needs of students with varied interests.
 Graduates find employment in academic teaching and research, in professional veterinary or medical degree programs, in industrial research in the food and feed industries, in laboratory research programs with governmental and international agencies, private corporations, and in industrial or institutional management positions requiring a high level of scientific training.

 The department is based in the Animal Sciences Building, which contains facilities for teaching and research, including a Computing and Biometry Laboratory and the Biological and Biomaterials Preparation Imaging and Characterization Facility.
 Nearby are the Livestock Laboratory, a state-of-the-art facility, and the Muscle Biology Laboratory.
 Teaching, research, and project assistantships are available to qualified students.
 Fellowships, scholarships, and traineeship awards are available from federal training programs, research grants, gifts and trusts, and special program funds.